josephus-mupanda/josephus-mupanda/README.md

 ## Projects

-### SafeHarvest QA
-[SafeHarvest QA](https://github.com/josephus-mupanda/SafeHarvestQA) - Food safety and quality assurance system for FAO in the DRC.
+### SafeHarvest QA : Food safety and quality assurance system for FAO in the DRC.
+**Overview:**
+SafeHarvest QA is an advanced software solution designed to assist the Food and Agriculture Organization (FAO) in the Democratic Republic of the Congo (DRC) in establishing and maintaining standards for food safety and quality.
+The platform provides comprehensive tools for setting guidelines on good agricultural and manufacturing practices, ensuring the safety and quality of food throughout the supply chain.

+### IKIMINA : Group Contributions & Savings Project
+**Overview:**
+The Group Contributions & Savings project consists of rotating assignments, automated disbursements, interest calculations, and other vital features that a group contributions and savings project would have, using Flutter and Spring Boot.

 ### Emisha Doc: Intelligent Malaria Diagnosis Application
 **Overview:**